 - 70% economic occupancy.

-These minimum levels apply at the time of the CommitmentCommitmentContractual agreement between Fannie Mae and the Lender where Fannie Mae agrees to buy a Mortgage Loan from the Lender at a future date in exchange for an MBS, or at a specific price for a Cash Mortgage Loan, and the Lender agrees to Deliver that Mortgage Loan to Fannie Mae. and for the preceding 3-month period.
+These minimum levels apply at the time of the CommitmentCommitmentContractual agreement between you and Fannie Mae where Fannie Mae agrees to buy a Mortgage Loan at a future date in exchange for an MBS, or at a specific price for a Cash Mortgage Loan, and you agree to Deliver that Mortgage Loan. and for the preceding 3-month period.

-When calculating occupancy, you must only include tenants who
+When calculating physical occupancy, you must only include tenants who